r-meunier/mytherion-backend/README.md

 # Mytherion Backend

 Mytherion is the backend service for a lightweight worldbuilding and codex-style application.
 It provides structured storage for projects, entities (characters, locations, cultures, etc.), image management, email verification, and comprehensive performance monitoring.

-This repository contains the **Spring Boot + Kotlin backend**, database migrations, and local development setup.
+This repository contains the Spring Boot + Kotlin backend, database migrations, and local development setup.

 ---